geneontology/go-ontology/docs/DailyWorkflow.md

 ~/repos/go-ontology(master) $
 ```

-## Daily Workflow - Creating a New Working Branch with 'git checkout'
+## Creating a New Working Branch with 'git checkout'

 1. When starting to work on a ticket, you should create a new branch of the repository to edit the ontology file.